sahilgharte/React_Practice_1/Readme.md

     # ------------- Day 17 --------------
     1. Understood the working and how to use States inside the class based Components.
     2. Implemented states inside class based components.
+    3. Updated the class baseed components using setState.